argoproj-labs/argocd-image-updater/README.md

 **How does it persist the changes then?**

-The ArgoCD Image Updater leverages the ArgoCD API to set application paramaters, and ArgoCD will then persist the change in the application's manifest.
-This is something ArgoCD will not overwrite upon the next manual (or automatic) sync, except when the overrides are explicitly set in the manifest.
+The Argo CD Image Updater leverages the Argo CD API to set application paramaters, and Argo CD will then persist the change in the application's manifest.
+This is something Argo CD will not overwrite upon the next manual (or automatic) sync, except when the overrides are explicitly set in the manifest.

 **Are there plans to extend functionality beyond Kustomize or Helm?**

-Not yet, since we are dependent upon what functionality ArgoCD provides for these types of applications.
+Not yet, since we are dependent upon what functionality Argo CD provides for these types of applications.

-**Will it ever be fully integrated with ArgoCD?**
+**Will it ever be fully integrated with Argo CD?**

 In the current form, probably not.
 If there is community demand for it, let's see how we can make this happen.